sndpkpr/DemoAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Or drop me a message.

+## For development
+I have used following
+start script - "start": "ng serve --poll 200 --port 4401",